rithvikrthampy/CryptoSphere/README.md

-# CryptoWatch — Crypto Prices SPA
+# Crypto Sphere — Crypto Prices SPA

+> Built primarily via AI prompting; very minimal manual coding was required.

 A responsive, minimal, and sleek single‑page app for live cryptocurrency data powered by CoinGecko.
 It highlights a featured coin (defaults to VANRY/USDT), provides a rich markets table with sorting-friendly fields, search and filters, a detailed coin page with interactive charts, and dark/light mode with tasteful animations.